MFR6340/theenglishextension.org/young-world-1/unit-3: apples and crisps.md

 <a href="https://www.bookdepository.com/Cloudy-with-Chance-of-Meatballs-Judith-Barrett/9780590303842" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1003420295" rel="nofollow">Buy on Orell Füssli</a>

-## Stone Soup, by Marcia Brown
+### Stone Soup, by Marcia Brown

 <img src="https://imgur.com/coj2LrO.png" width="25%" />

-Three hungry soldiers convince an unwilling town to make them soup.
+A very easy read about three hungry soldiers convince an unwilling town to make them soup.
 Based on a European folktale.
 (Lexile 550L)

 <a href="https://www.bookdepository.com/Stone-Soup-Marcia-Brown/9780689711039?ref=grid-view&qid=1654272719571&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1028650164" rel="nofollow">Buy on Orell Füssli</a>

-## What's on Your Plate: Exploring the World of Food, by Whitney Stewart
+###  What's on Your Plate: Exploring the World of Food, by Whitney Stewart

 <img src="https://imgur.com/6jRsXaK.png" width="25%"  />